wapmorgan/SystemDaemon/README.md

 1. You want to create a daemon (the process that works in the background) and be able to manage it
 2. You want to get rid of unnecessary dependencies in the project
-3. You do not want to manually make a foundation for such a demon
+3. You do not want to manually make a base for such a demon

 If all three items are valid for your situation, SystemDaemon will satisfy all your needs.

-What you need to create your own demon:
+**What you need to create your own demon:**

-1. Create a class that inherits AbstractDaemon and implement methods for working in the background
+1. Create a class that inherits `AbstractDaemon` and implement methods for working in the background
-2. Run an instance of this class or use DaemonManager
+2. Run an instance of this class or use `DaemonManager`

-In fact, you can not create a new class, but use the base class to create a daemon.
-We will use DaemonManager not to write the code for processing user commands for starting / stopping the daemon.
+In fact, you can avoid creating a new class and use the base class to create a daemon to see it's work.
+Also we will use `DaemonManager` not to write the code for processing user commands for starting / stopping the daemon.

+`DaemonManager` processes input in the command line and runs the necessary methods of the `AbstractDaemon` class to start, stop, check the status of the daemon and etc.

 The simplest daemon that simply outputs simple messages to the log:
 ```php